 Over time, you should see your SDRs flourish, and their response rates should significantly improve across channels.

-Once your SDRs make contact with your outbound and inbound leads, it’s time for them to start the qualification process.
-They’ll need to use their communication skills and product knowledge to collect firmographic information.
+Once your SDRs contact your outbound and inbound leads, it’s time for them to start the qualification process.
+They must use their communication skills and product knowledge to collect firmographic information.
 It’s also important for them to understand the needs of each lead.

 To accurately record the right information, your SDRs must have a methodical process.
 This information also has to be recorded without errors, so they can offer a full picture of the client.